ChristopherJHart/ChristopherJHart.github.io/_posts/2022-01-05-TAC-Tales-Saving-Configuration-is-for-Quitters.md

 switch#
 ```

-First, I decided to benchmark how long a "normal" `copy running-config startup-config` by running the `show clock` command before and after saving configuration.
+First, I decided to benchmark how long a "normal" `copy running-config startup-config` takes by running the `show clock` command before and after saving configuration.
 I chained all three commands together to eliminate any human response times from the equation.

 ```
 switch# show clock ; copy running-config startup-config ; show clock